Audio system measurements: Mechanical

 These measurements are related to physical motion in a component, largely the drive mechanism of analogue media, such as vinyl records and magnetic tape.
-"Wow" is slow speed (a few Hz) variation, caused by longer-term drift of the drive motor speed, whereas "flutter" is faster speed (a few tens of Hz) variations, usually caused by mechanical defects such as out-of-roundness of the capstan of a tape transport mechanism.
-The measurement is given in % and a lower number is better.
+Wow is a slow-speed (a few Hz) variation, caused by longer-term drift of the drive motor speed, whereas flutter is faster speed (a few tens of Hz) variations, usually caused by mechanical defects such as out-of-roundness of the capstan of a tape transport mechanism.
+The measurement is given in percent, and a lower number is better.